-This form should be added to a complaints form if the complainant wishes to progress their complaint from Stage 2 to Stage 3.
-Please complete and return to the school office addressed to the Clerk of Governors (or email to email to clerk@Orchardjuniorschool.co.uk) and mark it Private and Confidential.
+This form should be added to a complaints form from Stage 1 and Stage 2 if the complainant wishes to progress their complaint from Stage 2 to Stage 3.
+Please complete and return to the school office addressed to the Clerk of Governors (or email to clerk@orchardjuniorschool.co.uk) and mark it Private and Confidential.